Lionsberg/lionsberg-wiki/Tools.md

 [[Tools]] used improperly or merely for form usually create [[Waste]] rather than [[Value]].

-Tools are stored and continuously improved in the [[The Lionsberg System Toolkit]].
+Tools are stored and continuously improved in the [[The Lionsberg Toolkit]].

 Tools help individuals, groups, and localities embody [[The Lionsberg Pattern Language]]